Cost of student living

 When you look at the top spends for students in Numbeo, comparing Portsmouth and Bath, you'll find that:

-• Milk, bread, eggs, cheese and most alcohol from a supermarket are all cheaper in Portsmouth
+• Bread, eggs, cheese and some alcohol from a supermarket are all cheaper in Portsmouth

-• A 3-course meal for 2 in a mid-range restaurant is 30% cheaper in Portsmouth and a regular cappuccino is 1% cheaper
+• A 3-course meal for 2 in a mid-range restaurant is 31% cheaper in Portsmouth

 • Clothing in high street stores is cheaper in Portsmouth

-• Supermarket prices are mixed - milk is cheaper in Portsmouth, but bread is cheaper in Southampton, for example.
+• Supermarket prices are mixed - milk is slightly more expensive in Portsmouth, but chicken is cheaper, for example.

-• A 3-course meal for 2 in a mid-range restaurant is 9% cheaper in Portsmouth, but a regular cappuccino is 3% dearer
+• A 3-course meal for 2 in a mid-range restaurant is 9% cheaper in Portsmouth, a cappuccino is a little more expensive.

-• Your basic household bills will be around 54% cheaper in Portsmouth than they would be in Southampton, and city centre rent is between 1 and 9% cheaper, depending on the size of the apartment
+• Your basic household bills will be around 56% cheaper in Portsmouth than they would be in Southampton

 • Clothing in high street stores and branded clothing is all cheaper to buy in Portsmouth

-• A 3-course meal for 2 in a mid-range restaurant is 17% cheaper in Portsmouth, and a cappuccino is 3% cheaper
+• A 3-course meal for 2 in a mid-range restaurant is 20% cheaper in Portsmouth

 • Branded clothing and high street clothes shopping is cheaper in Portsmouth